-- certain rent-settlement, an adjustment of HRA debts and more favourable conditions for council investment. - 2.
+- 1. Establish a new fair and sustainable HRA model: including a long-term and certain rent-settlement, an adjustment of HRA debts and more favourable conditions for council investment. - 2.
 Reform unsustainable Right to Buy policies: by reducing discount levels and eligibility, as well as protecting newly built council homes from sale. - 3.
 Remove red tape on the Affordable Homes Programme and other funds: including extending the strategic partnership model to councils.
 Funding should be streamlined, allocated simply, reflect recent cost inflation, and allowed to be used flexibly to meet local housing need. - 4.
-Announce a Green & Decent Homes Programme: a long-term, capital funded programme to bring all council housing up to the new standard of safety, decency and energy efficiency by 2030 - and a road map for achieving net zero by 2050. - 5.
+Announce a Green & Decent Homes Programme: a long-term, capital funded programme to bring all council housing up to the new standard of safety, decency and energy efficiency by 2030 and a road map for achieving net zero by 2050. - 5.
 Fund the completion of new council homes: limit the short-term loss of housing supply and construction sector capacity caused by the unfolding market downturn, by funding councils to rescue and complete stalled development projects.